jamescherti/outline-indent.el/README.md

 Emacs Lisp (Elisp) is also supported by the built-in `outline-minor-mode`, which allows collapsing and expanding specific code sections based on heading levels defined by comments, `def`, `defvar`...

+The main difference between the two is that `outline-indent-minor-mode` supports multiple nested blocks based on indentation levels, whereas `outline-minor-mode` relies solely on explicit outline headings.
+For example, `outline-minor-mode` can fold an entire function but cannot fold inner constructs such as `if` expressions or `while` loops.

 ### How to make Emacs indent new lines based on previous non-blank line?

 The following code snippet configures Emacs to indent based on the indentation of the previous non-blank line: